tangrams/tangram-docs/pages/draw.md

 ####`text_wrap`
 Optional _boolean_ or _int_, in characters.
 Default is 15.

 Enables text wrapping for labels.
-Wrapping is enabled by default for point lebals, and disabled for line labels.
+Wrapping is enabled by default for point labels, and disabled for line labels.

 *Note:* Explicit line break characters (`\n`) in label text will cause a line break, even if `text_wrap` is disabled.